 Social Media

 Summary: Social media has shifted from promotion to proof.
 Platforms increasingly surface brands that demonstrate trust through human voice, community participation, and consistent credibility signals.
 Posting more no longer increases visibility.
 Showing up as a reliable, authentic presence does.
+This is how social media is changing in 2026.
 Brands that empower people over logos, invest in communities, and build long-term relationships with creators establish trust that compounds across platforms and influences discovery, search visibility, and buyer confidence.

 Key Highlights